adamgreig/sheepdog/docs/ssh.rst

     local$ ssh-keygen
     local$ ssh-copy-id remote

-Additionally the keys should either be passwordless (inadvisable) or stored in an SSH agent, which Sheepdog will use automatically.
+Additionally the keys should either be passphraseless (inadvisable) or stored in an SSH agent, which Sheepdog will use automatically.
 Most operating systems will automatically set up an SSH agent for you, and you can either connect to the host manually to add the key to the agent, or use ``ssh-add``.

+Sheepdog will automatically find a key named `id_rsa` or `id_rsa` in `~/.ssh`, or you can set `ssh_keyfile` to a path to the (passphraseless) key file to use.
+The best way is still to use an SSH agent, though!

 Known Hosts
 -----------